 “The Kinect’s “brain” is really the secret.
 Stored in the system is enough intelligence to analyze what it sees and align that with stored collection of skeletal structures to interpret your movements.
 Once the brain has enough data on your body parts, it outputs this reference data into a simplified 3D avatar shape.
 Beyond gauging player movements, the Kinect must also judge the distances of different points on your body throughout the entire game.
 To do this it uses a host of sensors and analyzes all this data 30 times a second. ”

 Some ghost hunters will emphatically tell you that this device registers objective and real-time movement of ghosts.
-But, the much more likely explanation is that the Kinect had already had a recording made of a human form, and this recording was being replayed from the software.
+But, the much more likely explanation on this night that I spent with ghost hunters is that the Kinect already had a recording made of a human form, and this recording was being replayed from the software.
 At the same time, a normal video camera was pointed at the grave in order to corroborate that no one from the land of the living was lying on top of the grave.
 Simultaneously, the Windows tablet was showing the poor soul who was literally turning over in his grave.
 Objective evidence?
 I think not.

 And, there is another very key thought experiment to conduct here.
 The Kinect is only going to be able to register a physical body!
 And, it is not going to operate outside the wavelength range above that of visible light, so how is it going to see through the dirt of a grave?
 I’m assuming maybe that the ghost that was supposed to be registered by the Kinect device was supposed to be lying on top of the grave.
 Even if the Kinect could register a form beneath a thick layer of dirt, then what it would be seeing would no longer be an apparition (ghost), but it would be a zombie, or maybe someone who was the victim of a sinister burial who needs help?
 In making a long story short, any form seen on the tablet connected to the Kinect has to be flesh and bone just like you and me, but not spectral! ***